raganwald-deprecated/iGesture/README.md

 iGesture is a [jQuery][jq] plugin.

-**naughts and crosses**
+**Naughts and Crosses**

-[Naughts and crosses][nc] is a ridiculously simple game of naughts and crosses intended for "pass and play" on a standard browser or on an iPhone.
+[Naughts and crosses][nc] is a ridiculously simple game of Naughts and Crosses intended for "pass and play" on a standard browser or on an iPhone.
 Load it up in a modern browser, on an iPhone, or on an iPad.
 You should see a blank board:

 ![Blank][blank]